 Please be aware that these dimensions are approximate and may vary from room to room.

 3.5' x 6.9' x 2.2' closet

 Shea Hall Staff

-Shea Hall is managed by a full-time professional residence hall director (RHD) who both lives and works in the hall.
+Shea Hall is managed by a full-time professional area coordinator (AC) who has an office located on the first floor.

 Student Staff Office Phone: 607-753-2623

 Each floor has one or two resident assistants, totaling seven RAs in Shea Hall.